-This consists of broad areas, from which a student selects approved courses.
+This consists of broad areas, from which a student selects any course which does not have a pre-requisite and is not specifically excluded in the course description.
 When more than one course is to be taken in an area, the courses must be from different departments.
-Approved courses are listed below.

-Theological St Natural Science udies (One course from THEO 210, THEO 24 10.)
-3 7-8 ivaturai ocierio (Two courses from math, computer science, biology, physical science, or chemistry, one of must be a natural science laboratory course.)
-Humanities , , , , , , , , , , , , , , , , , , , 9 (Three courses from fine arts, dance, music, philosophy, English literature, history, or la Social Sciences 0 0 / 9 (Three courses from economics, geography political science, psychology, sociology, sociology, sociology.) ;, Non-Western Heritage 3 (One course from HIS 352, 353; INST 213, 214, 215; MUS 250; SPA 361, 362) Capstone 3 (The purpose of Capstone is to provide a peculmination and integration to the education experience of undergraduate junior and ser.
-It seeks to build on and extend their abilities.
-Christian world view by intelligently apply and theological resources to a given topic of importance to the contemporary world.
-It autilizes the perspectives and approaches of two disciplines so as to model and explore of truth across disciplinary boundaries.) onal nior stude es to utilize ring biblic of significa also at least e a al nt Combined Core Curriculum Total: 55-56
+Theological Stu Natural Science adies (One course from THEO 210, THEO 240) es (Two courses from astronomy, biology, chemistry computer science, math, or physical science, one of which must be a natural science laboratory course.)
+3 7-8 Humanities (Three courses from communications, dance, English literature, fine arts, history, languages, music, or philoso 9 phy.)
+Social Sciences (Three courses from anthropology, economics, geograph missions, political science, psychology, social work, or sociology.)
+9 y, Non-Western H Heritage (One course from HIS 352, 353; INST 213, 214, 215, 216; MUS 250; SPA 361, 362) 3 Capstone (The purpose of INST 480 Capstone is to provide a point culmination and integration to the educational experience of undergraduate junior and senior students.
+It seeks to build on and extend their abilities to utilize a

+Christian world view by intelligently applying biblical and theological resources to a given topic of significant importance to the contemporary world.
+It also utilizes the perspectives and approaches of at least two disciplines so as to model and explore the unity of truth across disciplinary boundaries.)